wsaada19/CommunityQuests/README.md

 Pass in a command to be run after a quest ends

+### questFailedCommand (optional)

+Pass in a command to be run if a quest fails, this will only be run if a quest has a time limit set and the goal is not reached.
+In this case the afterQuestCommand will not be run.

 ### worlds (optional)

 Use this parameter to restrict quests to specific worlds.
 All worlds in the list will be able to participate in quests.
 When no value